pneumatick/pneumatick/README.md

 ## Featured Projects

+### [rag-chatbot]
+An RAG chatbot for conversationally interfacing with your personal documents.

 ### [yt-playlist-archiver]
 Python CLI application for archiving and searching YouTube playlists.

 ### [redis-like]
 A Redis-inspired key-value server implemented in Rust.

-### [rust-dns-server]
-DNS server implementation written in Rust.

 ## Technologies

-Rust · Python · C · SQL · Linux · Git · TCP/IP · REST APIs
+Python · C/C++ · Rust · SQL · Linux · Git · TCP/IP · REST APIs

 <!--
 **pneumatick/pneumatick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.